mknet/slides_cross_platform_rust/slides.md

 image: ./images/customer.png
 ---

-# Es kam einmal ein Kunde
+# Once upon a time there was a customer

 - C
-  - War gesetzt
+  - Was set
-  - Ist gesetzt
+  - Is set
-- Worauf bauen wir die UI?
+- What do we build the UI with?
   - Flutter
   - React Native

 ---

-## Erfahrungen aus der Praxis
+## Practical experience

 - C
-- uniffi - c# ist nicht so einfach
+- uniffi - C# is not so easy
-- Mehr als crux liefert
+- More than crux provides
 - CI/CD

 ---